nexitah/bouquet_builder/Readme.md

         docker run -a stdin -a stdout -i -t bouquet

 4. Run!
-    Just past your feed of designs and flowers
+    Just pass your feed of designs and flowers